 This doesn’t warm up the dough, doesn’t get sticky or messy, and you can roll the dough and filling into a really tight log – which leads to way prettier cinnamon rolls!

-It’s actually way easier, neater and prettier to cut them with some unscented dental floss (or just a piece of sewing string).
+It’s actually way easier, neater and prettier to cut them with a piece of sewing thread or some unscented dental floss.

 Cinnamon rolls are supposed to be soft and a bit gooey, so don’t overbake them – they’ll be dry.